Jarvis Landry: 2014 season

-Landry was drafted by the Miami Dolphins in the second round with the 63rd overall pick in the 2014 NFL Draft.
+Landry was selected by the Miami Dolphins in the second round with the 63rd overall pick in the 2014 NFL draft.
 He was the 12th wide receiver to be selected that year.

 As a rookie, Landry joined a receiving unit that contained Mike Wallace, Rishard Matthews, Brian Hartline, and Brandon Gibson.
 Landry caught his first receiving touchdown as a professional in a Week 6 game against the Green Bay Packers on October 12, 2014, in addition to 75 receiving yards.
 He finished his rookie season with 758 receiving yards and five touchdowns.
 His 84 catches set a Dolphins record for most receptions by a rookie.
 He also added 1,158 yards in punt and kickoff returns.
+He was named to the PFWA All-Rookie Team.

 2015 season

 In the season opener on the road against the Washington Redskins on September 13, 2015, Landry had his first return touchdown, returning a Tress Way punt 69 yards in 10 seconds, evading four tackles.
 On December 27, 2015, against the Indianapolis Colts, Landry had a spectacular one-handed 26-yard catch, similar to former LSU teammate Odell Beckham Jr.’s one-handed touchdown catch the previous year against the Dallas Cowboys, while setting up 1st and Goal for the Dolphins in what would ultimately become an 18–12 loss.
 Jarvis would become the first Dolphins player to amass over 100 receptions and 1000 receiving yards in a season.
 Upon breaking O. J. McDuffie's franchise record for most receptions in a season with 110, Landry was named Dolphins Co-MVP alongside fellow Pro Bowler, strong safety Reshad Jones.
 He was named to the 2016 Pro Bowl as a replacement for the injured Antonio Brown.
 Pro Football Focus named Landry to its All-Pro team as a punt returner.
 Landry's 110 receptions ranked fourth in the NFL for the 2015 season.
 His 194 receptions in his first two seasons was an NFL record until bettered by the Saints' Michael Thomas in 2017.
 He was ranked 98th by his fellow players on the NFL Top 100 Players of 2016.